What is a man-in-the-middle attack?

-With the arsenal of tools readily available to carry out a man-in-the-middle attack, it makes sense to take steps to help protect yourself, your data, and your connections.
+With the amount of tools readily available to cybercriminals for carrying out man-in-the-middle attacks, it makes sense to take steps to help protect your devices, your data, and your connections.
 Here are just a few.

 - Make sure “HTTPS” — with the S — is always in the URL bar of the websites you visit.

 - Be wary of potential phishing emails from attackers asking you to update your password or any other login credentials.
 Instead of clicking on the link provided in the email, manually type the website address into your browser.

 - Never connect to public Wi-Fi routers directly, if possible.
 Install and use a virtual private network (VPN) like Norton Secure VPN.
 A VPN encrypts your internet connection on public hotspots to protect the private data you send and receive while using public Wi-Fi, like passwords or credit card information.

 - Since MITB attacks primarily use malware for execution, you should install a comprehensive internet security solution, such as Norton Security, on your computer.
 Always keep the security software up to date.

 - Be sure that your home Wi-Fi network is secure.
 Update all of the default usernames and passwords on your home router and all connected devices to strong, unique passwords.

-In our rapidly evolving connected world, it’s important to understand the types of threats that could compromise the security of your personal information.
+In our rapidly evolving connected world, it’s important to understand the types of threats that could compromise the online security of your personal information.
 Stay informed and make sure your devices are fortified with proper security.